-Ensure adequacy and affordability—Medicaid should remain a vital safety net that guarantees adequate and affordable health care and long-term services and supports Also known as Long-term Care (LTC), LTSS encompass a broad range of assistance needed by people of all ages who have cognitive or mental impairments and who may lack the physical ability to function independently.
-In their basic form, LTSS consist of help with self-care and… that meet the needs and preferences of beneficiaries and recognizes and assists their family caregivers People who provide long-term services and supports to family members, relatives, friends, and neighbors.
-Some family caregivers are unpaid; others are paid through government programs, private funds, or long-term care insurance policies. .
-Medicaid should also cover a range of home- and community-based services Long-term services and supports provided in individuals’ homes or in home-like environments, such as supportive housing. that allow individuals to live as independently as possible.
+Ensure adequacy and affordability—Medicaid should remain a vital safety net that guarantees adequate and affordable health care and long-term services and supports that meet the needs and preferences of beneficiaries and recognize and assist their family caregivers.
+Medicaid should also cover a range of home- and community-based services that allow individuals to live as independently as possible.

 Ensure quality, efficiency, and program integrity—Medicaid should improve the quality and efficiency of care for beneficiaries and maximize value for the program.
 Program waste, fraud, and abuse should be identified and eliminated.
 The process for doing so should not unduly burden beneficiaries.